aurorascharff/remix-jokes-demo/README.md

-# Remix Jokes Modern
+# Remix Jokes Demo

-This is a modernized version of [Remix Jokes](https://github.com/remix-run/examples/tree/main/_official-jokes) that uses the latest features of Remix + Tailwind CSS.
+This is a modified version of [Remix Jokes](https://github.com/remix-run/examples/tree/main/_official-jokes) that uses the more features of Remix to enable pending UI, zod for schema validation, and Tailwind CSS.

 - 📖 [Remix docs](https://remix.run/docs)